yoavne26-hub/reversi-strategy-lab/README.md

 ### Settings & How to Play

-The Settings page gives the project a more complete product surface by combining local gameplay preferences with onboarding guidance and AI difficulty explanations.
+The Settings page rounds out the product surface by combining local gameplay preferences with onboarding guidance and AI difficulty explanations.

 ![Settings and How to Play](ReversiGame/assets/screenshots/settings/settings.png)